n-ubo/clawjs/README.md

 this way there will only be boxes labeled with A, S and D. Allowing you to narrow down the element you want to select by using only these 3 keys, get creative with it.

+<h2>TIPS</h2>

+When using tools [Code Injector](https://addons.mozilla.org/en-US/firefox/addon/codeinjector/) to run my code, you could use the same code with different initialization settings for certain websites you usually visit.
+This way you can better shape your VIM like experience while browsing on any website.